 A few tips to lessen sleepless nights

-Turn out the lights-Decrease in light stimulates the body’s natural desire to rest.
-Light stimulates the Kidney–now yo
+Turn out the lights – Decrease in light stimulates the body’s natural desire to rest.
+Light stimulates the Kidneys and yang to move.

 Warm up–Take a warm bath and make sure your feet aren’t cold when you go to bed.
 Drink a cup of warm chamomile or sleepy time tea.